Dallas Child Custody Lawyer Represents Parental Legal Rights

 Helping Clients Create Texas Conservatorships

-At Verner Brumley Mueller Parker PC, we share your concerns.
+At Verner Brumley Mueller Parker PC, our child custody lawyers share your concerns.
 We work diligently to help our clients achieve custody and visitation arrangements that are in the best interests of their children.

-We believe that negotiated solutions provide significant benefits to both children and parents, we also undertake and defend litigation involving these issues.
-We also have extensive experience in cases involving contentious child custody disputes that can exact significant emotional and financial toll on both parents.
-Our team of attorneys is prepared to lay out your legal options and provide our opinion regarding the likely outcome of your case.
-When needed, we draw upon the knowledge and skills of experts in various disciplines, such as child psychologists, child behavior specialists and educators.
+Negotiated solutions provide significant benefits to both children and parents.
+We also undertake and defend litigation involving these issues.
+We also have extensive experience in cases involving contentious child custody disputes that can exact a significant emotional and financial toll on both parents.
+Our team of child custody lawyers is prepared to lay out your legal options and provide our opinion regarding the likely outcome of your custody case.
+When needed, we draw upon the knowledge and skills of experts in various disciplines, such as child psychologists, child behavior specialists, and educators.